 Your hosting department will be your point of contact to provide assistance during your time at Michigan Tech.
 International Program and Services (IPS), will support your department during your stay.
 The purpose of the J‐1 Exchange Visitor Program is to foster the mutual exchange of ideas between Americans and foreign nationals and to stimulate international collaborative teaching and research efforts.
 The exchange of research scholars and professors promotes interchange, mutual enrichment and linkages between research and educational institutions in the United States and those of other countries.
 If you have any questions about the J‐1 Program, please feel free to contact your hosting department.

-- All incoming non-student exchange visitors must report their arrival to IPS and complete the mandatory physical check-in that are held every Wednesday from 2 p.m. - 3 p.m.
-Call IPS to make an appointment for mandatory check-in.
+- All incoming non-student exchange visitors must report their arrival to IPS and complete the mandatory physical check-in.
+Call (906-487-2160) or email IPS (email@example.com) to make an appointment within the first week of arrival.

-- For the physical check in please bring your passport, DS‐2019, visa and your local address.
+- For the physical check-in please bring your passport (with visa), DS‐2019, and your local address.
 If you have brought dependents with you, please bring all of their documents as well.
 Once you have completed the mandatory orientation, your SEVIS record will be validated within three days.

 - If you fail to report to IPS, your SEVIS record will automatically be invalidated by the SEVIS system.
 This means that you will not be allowed to continue your program at the University and must return home.

-- Print and carry your Arrival Record, Form I‐94 through https://i94.cbp.dhs.gov/I94/#/home.
+- Print and carry your arrival record, the Form I‐94, through https://i94.cbp.dhs.gov/I94/#/home.
 The I‐94 form is the most important document indicating your lawful entry to the U.S. and is required for your legal stay in this country.

 Maintaining Legal J-1 Status

-- Attend full program (refer to program start and end dates on DS‐2019).
+- Attend full duration of the program (refer to program start and end dates on the DS‐2019).